basho/basho_docs/source/languages/en/riak/community/community.md

 Basho uses GitHub for the development of [[all our code|http://github.com/basho/]], and we also make use of GitHub for the submission and integration of all internal code and community pull requests.

-Basho also maintains a frequently updated page of [[community developed projects|Community-Developed-Libraries-and-Projects]], including client libraries, GUIs, backup tools, and more.
+Basho also maintains a frequently updated page of [[community developed projects|Community Projects]], including, GUIs, backup tools, and more.

 ### Riak on IRC